CGrant109/web-scraping-challenge/README.md

 ### NASA Mars News

-* Scrape the [NASA Mars News Site] ([https://redplanetscience.com/]) and collect the latest News Title and Paragraph Text.
+* Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.
 ```python
 # Example:
 news_title = "NASA's Next Mars Mission to Investigate Interior of Red Planet"